zlfplololo/FunnyTools-python/readme.txt

-added "numeric()" who checks if this string is number; in 4.2 many bugs fixed; in 4.3 deleted "arrobj()" & "objdict()" for technical problems; in 4.3
+added "numeric()" who checks if this string is number; in 4.2 many bugs fixed; in 4.3 deleted "arrobj()" & "objdict()" for technical problems; in 4.3 added "revernum()" who reverse num from i to custom value; in 4.4 added "palindr()" checks if a string is a palindrome; in 4.4